 Not including any course materials or external exam fees.

 OP7701 Teaching as a Profession is the first part of the Teacher Education Refresh (TER) programme.

-The TER is for teachers who are required by the Education Council to complete the four-course programme before regaining their Practising Certificate.
+The TER is for teachers who are required by the Teaching Council of Aotearoa New Zealand to complete the four-course programme before regaining their Practising Certificate.
 Teaching as a Profession consists of the first two courses in the TER programme:

 The Ministry of Education is currently paying the student fee for enrolment in OP7701 Teaching as a Profession and OP7702 Teaching Practice.
 Please read the Fee Free Offer tab for more details.

 Once you have completed the two courses in OP7701 Teaching as a Profession, you can enrol in OP7702 Teaching Practice.
 This also contains two courses: